|Nutritional Guidelines (per serving)|

 Salty and savory, chicken and salted fish fried rice is so good, it can become addictive!
 To achieve the right flavor, you will need real fish sauce for this recipe, which can be purchased by the bottle at any Asian market or grocery store.

-- 2 - 3 cups cooked Thai jasmine rice, preferably several days old
+- 2 to 3 cups cooked Thai jasmine rice, preferably several days old

-- 1 small chicken breast or 1 chicken thigh, cut into very small pieces (or use 1/2 cup cooked chicken, cut into pieces)
+- 1 small chicken breast or 1 chicken thigh, cut into small pieces

 - 2 eggs